loganrower/Lettuce-Greenhouse-Production-Control/condaenv.md

 `conda activate Lettuce_GH_RL`

 4. Now that you have an activate environment please proceed back to the README markdown file to see what is available within this project.

+**Important: IF ENCOUNTERING ERRORS**

+1. Make sure to install the vs studio C++ components for testing openai environments
+2. If there are issues with the installation of stable baselines 3, then attempt the documentation in the installations markdown file.